ksu-cs-cc/ksu-cs-cc.github.io/content/4-cc315/00-course-files/01-introduction.md

 [Slide 6]

 The Computational Core program consists of several courses, and each course contains a number of learning modules.
-In general, there are about 12 - 15 modules per course.
+In general, there are about 12 - 16 modules per course.
 Each module will usually consist of an interactive tutorial using Codio, followed by a quiz through Canvas, and lastly a programming project in Codio.
 The modules themselves are gated, which means that you must complete each item in the module in order before continuing.
 In addition, the modules enforce prerequisite requirements from other modules, so you may have to complete one or more modules before you can access a later module.
 While the modules may be completed in order, the prerequisites allow you to complete modules in any order you choose, provided you have completed the appropriate prerequisite modules.

 You are welcome to work at your own pace throughout this course, provided that you complete each module before the listed due date.
-There will be roughly two modules due every Wednesday at 7PM.
+There will be roughly one module due every Thursday at 7PM.

 The modules are self-contained, and nearly all of the grading in this course is completed automatically through Canvas and Codio.
 So, you can complete modules as quickly or slowly as you’d like before the due date, and once a module is complete, you may immediately start on the next one.